Equidistant Polarizing Transforms: Introduction

 Later, a particular transform as shown in Fig.~\ref{Fig_1} was provided by \c{S}a\c{s}o\u{g}lu in \cite{sasoglu_polar_2012}--\cite{sasoglu_polarization_2011} with the following definition:

 as a solution to polarize channels with arbitrary input alphabet sizes.
-However, this type of transforms were not discussed up to now to construct non-binary polar codes with better distance properties.
+However, these types of transforms were not discussed up to now to construct non-binary polar codes with better distance properties.
 In this paper, we provide a particular type of transforms for non-binary polar codes.
 In Fig.~\ref{Fig_2}, the reliabilities of the synthetic channels obtained by Monte-Carlo simulation are shown for non-binary polar codes, where A with the proposed transform in this paper, B with transform defined by (\ref{polaproc_1}) and C with standard transform.
 Here, the block length is $1024$, $q=8$, and $8$-PSK signalling is used for additive white Gaussian noise (AWGN) channel.
-The figure shows that the speed of polarization is increased by the use of the proposed transform in this paper.
+The Fig.~\ref{Fig_2} shows that polarization speed is improved by the use of the introduced transform in this paper.

+A similar problem was studied in \cite{abbe_entropies_2015} by Abbe.
 As an alternative approach, a multi-level code construction technique was also proposed in \cite{sasoglu_polarization_2009} to avoid designing transforms.
 In this regard, $q$-ary multi-level polarization was investigated in \cite{park_polar_2013}--\cite{sahebi_multilevel_2013} independently.
 In this case, the synthetic channels converge to good, bad, and \textsl{partially good} channels.
 In \cite{park_multilevel_2011}, it was shown that the sum capacity can be achieved by the multi-level construction.
 Then, it was shown in \cite{park_controlled_2013} that the number of partially polarized levels can be adjusted by using a particular polarizing transform.

 Apart from these research directions, the code construction method proposed in \cite{tal_how_2013}, and which is based on the quantization of the synthetic channels via degrading and upgrading channels, was generalized in \cite{tal_constructing_2012} for arbitrary input alphabets by using successive approximations.
 An alternative code construction method was proposed in \cite{cayci_polar_2012} for arbitrary input alphabets by using one multi dimensional approximation instead of successive approximations.
 The construction for moderate size input alphabets was also discussed in \cite{tal_construction_2015}.
 Then, efficient algorithms were studied in \cite{gulcu_construction_2016} for $q$-ary construction that merge the output symbols of the synthetic channels.